Roland29/aws-certification/dva-c02/beanstalk/README.md

   - High Availability with Load Balancer (prod)
 - Options for Updates
     - All at once
-    - Rolling
+    - Rolling (if failure it manual)
-    - Rolling with additional batches
+    - Rolling with additional batches (if failure it manual)
     - Immutable
     - Blue Green
     - Traffic Splitting (canary testing)